wallix/awless/README.md

 <em>Note that this video is in <a href="https://en.wikipedia.org/wiki/APNG">APNG</a>.
 On Chrome, you need <a href="https://chrome.google.com/webstore/detail/apng/ehkepjiconegkhpodgoaeamnpckdbblp">an extension</a> to view it.</em>
 </p>

-- Clear and easy listing of multi-region cloud resources (subnets, instances, users, buckets, records, etc.) on AWS EC2, IAM, S3, RDS, AutoScaling, SNS, SQS, Route53, CloudWatch, CloudFormation and Lambda: `awless list`
+- Clear and easy listing of multi-region cloud resources (subnets, instances, users, buckets, records, etc.) on AWS EC2, IAM, S3, RDS, AutoScaling, SNS, SQS, Route53, CloudWatch, CloudFormation, Lambda, etc.: `awless list`
-- Output formats either human (Markdown-compatible tables, trees) or machine readable (csv, tsv, json, ...): `--format`
+- Output formats either human (Markdown-compatible tables) or machine readable (csv, tsv, json, ...): `--format`
-- Listing can be filtered via *resource properties* or *resources tags*: `--filter property=val`, `--tag Key=Value`
+- Listing filters via *resource properties* or *resources tags*: `--filter property=val`, `--tag Key=Value`
-- Explore a resource given only an *id*, name or arn (properties, relations, dependencies, ...): `awless show`
+- Explore a resource given only a *name* (or id/arn) showing its properties, relations, dependencies, etc.: `awless show`
-- Creation, update and deletion (CRUD) of cloud resources and complex infrastructure with smart defaults and sound autocomplete through powerful awless templates: `awless run my-awless-templates/create_my_infra.txt`
+- Creation, update and deletion of complex infrastructures with smart defaults and sound autocomplete through awless templates: `awless run my-awless-templates/create_my_infra.txt`
 - Powerful CRUD CLI one-liner (integrated in the awless templating engine) with: `awless create instance ...`, `awless create vpc ...`, `awless attach policy ...`
-- Leveraging AWS `userdata` to provision instance on creation from remote (i.e http) or local scripts: `awless create instance userdata=http://...`
+- Leveraging AWS `userdata` to provision instance on creation given remote (i.e http) or local scripts: `awless create instance ... userdata=http://...`
 - Easy reporting of all the CLI template executions: `awless log`
 - Revert of executed templates and resources creation: `awless revert`
-- Clean and simple SSH to public & private instances using only a name: `awless ssh my-production-instance`
+- Clean and simple SSH to public & private instances using only a name: `awless ssh my-production-instance`, `awless ssh redis-prod --through jump-server`
 - Resolve public images dynamically (i.e. independant of the region specific AMI id): `awless search images canonical:ubuntu:xenial --id-only`
 - Aliasing of resources through their natural name so you don't have to always use cryptic ids that are impossible to remember
 - Inspectors are small CLI utilities to run analysis on your cloud resources graphs: `awless inspect`